Key Takeaways

 - Full-time Pre-K through 12th grade school employees covered by SB 1121 as amended by HB 1601

-To be eligible, employees generally must be full-time and meet any applicable waiting periods established by their agency or school district.
+To be eligible, employees generally must be full-time and meet the applicable tenure or waiting-period rules established by statute, agency, or school district.
 Part-time employees and contractors are typically not eligible for this benefit, which is a significant gap for workers in positions that don't come with full-time status.

 The leave applies to: